Mazur's main conjecture at Eisenstein primes: Selmer groups

 \subsection{Anticyclotomic twists and congruences}

-We now introduce the twisted variants of the above Selmer groups that we shall work with, and prove two technical results (Proposition\,\ref{prop:euler-char} and Proposition\,\ref{prop:cong-Sel}) that will play an important role in our arguments.
+We now introduce the twisted variants of the Selmer groups from the preceding sections that we shall need.
+The results of Proposition~\ref{prop:euler-char} and Proposition~\ref{prop:cong-Sel} will play an important role later.